cmsc733/cmsc733.github.io/project2.md

 ## 2. Introduction
 The aim of this project is to implement an end-to-end pipeline to swap faces in a video just like [Snapchat's face swap filter](https://www.snapchat.com/) or [this face swap website]( http://faceswaplive.com/).
-It's a fairly complicated procedure and variants of these have been used in many movies.
-One of the most successful examples has been using these method is replacing Paul Walker's brother's face by Paul Walkers in the Fast and Furious 7 movie after the sudden death of Paul Walker in a car crash during shooting.
-And the ethical issue with this project is people creating fake videos of celibrities called Deep Fakes.
+It's a fairly complicated procedure and variants of the approach you'll implement have been used in many movies.

+One of the most popular example of using such a method is replacing Paul Walker's brother's face by Paul Walker's face in the Fast and Furious 7 movie after his sudden death in a car crash during shooting.
 Now that I have conviced you that this is not just for fun but is useful too.
 In the next few sections, let us see how this can be done.

+Note that, you'll need to be aware of ethical issues while replacing faces.
+Similar methods are used by people for the creation of fake videos of celibrities called Deep Fakes.

 <a name='data'></a>
 ## 3. Data Collection
 Record two videos.
 One of yourself with just your face and the other with your face and your friend's face in all the frames.
-Convert them to .avi or .mp4 format.
+Convert them to ``.avi`` or ``.mp4`` format.
-Save them to the Data folder.
+Save them to the ``Data`` folder.
 Feel free to play around with more videos.
 In the first video, we'll replace your face with some celebrity's face or your favorite relative's face.
 In the second video we'll swap the two faces.
 If there are more than two faces in the video, swap the two largest faces.